cloudmesh-community/sp20-516-243/chapter/ai-azure-cognitiveservices.md

-# :o: Cognitive Services on Azure sp20-516-243 David Drummond
+# Cognitive Services on Azure sp20-516-243 David Drummond

 ## Introduction

+Note: there is no bibtex yet.
+This will be done before midterm.

 Cognitive services on Azure provides AI technologies to those with little AI understanding.
 It is the umbrella service for all of the pretrained models in Azure's library.
 These services provide valuable resources for those who need vanilla AI service applications without much custom tuning.
 They provide API or SDK plugins for REST API, Python, .NET, Node.js,and Go.
 With this broad spectrum of native and plugin application, it gives developers relevant tools to incorporate these services into their applications. [[Documentation]](<https://docs.microsoft.com/en-us/azure/cognitive-services/face/index>)